pranavhegde006/pranavhegde006/README.md

 - 🌱 I’m currently focusing on **Networks, security, Full stack development and Problem solving**.

-- 📚 Currently a computer science junior at PES University, Bangalore.
+- 📚 Currently a computer science senior at PES University, Bangalore.

 - 👨‍💻 All of my projects are available <a href="https://github.com/pranavhegde006">here</a>.